-- 3.1 In April 2016, the Chartered Institute of Public Finance (CIPFA) and the Society of Local Authority Chief Executives (SOLACE) published an updated national framework for ensuring proper and robust governance in local authorities.
-This was adopted by the Council in December 2016 following a review by this Committee. - 3.2 The main aim of corporate governance relates to having a system by which a local authority directs and controls its functions and relates to its local community.

-3.3 Good corporate governance is considered to be essential in demonstrating that there is credibility and confidence in public services.
+- In 2016, the Chartered Institute of Public Finance (CIPFA) and the Society of 3.1 Local Authority Chief Executives (SOLACE) published an updated national framework for ensuring proper and robust governance in local authorities.
+This was adopted by the Council in December 2016 following a review by the Audit Sub-Committee. - The main aim of corporate governance relates to having a system by which a local authority directs and controls its functions and relates to its local community. - 3.3 Good corporate governance is considered to be essential in demonstrating that there is credibility and confidence in public services.
 Sound arrangements should be founded on openness, integrity and accountability, together with the overarching concept of leadership.